timzaak/desktop-message/README.md

 ### how to use it with desktop software

-It provides both rust static library and C dynamic library.
+It provides rust static library, C dynamic library and node.js module.

 [c examples](examples/c_example) is an example about C to use it.

 [rust examples](bin) is an example about Rust to use it.

+[electron example](examples/electron_example) is an example about Electron to use it.

 ## Building and Using `deskmsg_c` (for C/C++ Projects)